bemeurer/bemeurer.github.io/content/about.md

 <img src="/images/me.jpg" alt="Me" style="width: 400px;"/>
 ⟵ Me

-Hey there, I'm Bernardo and I'm a Computer Science student.
+Hey there, I'm Bernardo and I'm a Mathematics student.
 I set up this blog to share some of the projects I work on, immediately after that, however, my free time was pulverized.
 I enjoy running Linux on potato-like computers (and on actual potatos!), arbitrary precision arithmetics, and weird C bugs.
 I'm a quantum